nuuuwan/news_lk3_data/README.md

 During the meeting, attention will be drawn towards the recommendations of the President regarding the appointment of a new Chief Justice.

 Chief Justice Murdu Fernando is scheduled to retire on July 27, and a new Chief Justice is to be appointed to fill the vacancy shortly.

+During today’s sitting, three bills will be taken up for second reading.

+Accordingly, the second reading of the Budgetary Relief Allowance of Workers (Amendment) Bill and the National Minimum Wage of Workers (Amendment) Bill are scheduled to take place.

 ◼️